mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 	- Type in the Cortana search bar "gpedit.msc" and push enter.
 Enable the following policy: Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
 	- Start the "Collecting the keys" lab.
 5. Once the install is complete and you have changed your devleoper settings and the User Account Control policy, reboot your DSVM.
-6. Be sure to turn off your DSVM (from the portal) until the workshop so you don't get charged.
+6. Be sure to turn off your DSVM after the workshop so you don't get charged.

 ### Lab: Collecting the Keys